SlappyPeach/HRApp/README.md

 - Automatic generation of a monthly time sheet.
 - Accounting for vacations, sick leaves, weekends and working days.
 - Summary totals for attendance and absences.
+- Saving time sheet data to the database.
 - Export of the time sheet to Excel.

 ### Reminders